-A quick recap: what exactly is HARO?
+A quick recap: What exactly is HARO?

-HARO, which stands for “Help A Reporter Out” holds a special place in the marketing mix.
+HARO, which stands for “Help A Reporter Out,” holds a special place in the marketing mix.
 Owned by Cision, a Chicago-based global media intelligence company, the sole purpose of HARO is to connect journalists with relevant media resources.

 It’s brilliant.
 There’s nothing else quite like it out there.
 Journalists of all types use HARO, from small, independent blogs to publications like Forbes, the Wall Street Journal, The New York Times, and even TV and podcast hosts.
-HARO sends out over 50,000 queries each year—an average of 136 new queries per day—which makes it a massive opportunity for individuals to reach reporters.
+HARO sends out over 50,000 queries each year—an average of 136 new queries per day—which makes it a massive opportunity for individuals to reach relevant journalists.